top of page

 B i o g r a p h y

-The German born cellist Robert Wheatley is a versatile musician.
+Robert Wheatley is a musician focussing on collaborative music making on a broad spectrum.
+He's an versatile cellist and pianist performing in diverse fields.
 Having been brought up with classical music, he soon developed a passion for jazz, contemporary music and improvisation.

 He currently plays on a cello from WE Hill & Sons workshop on loan from the Harrison-Frank Family Foundation.